alessandrosuarez/Thrive-in-the-City/README.md

 ## Solution Overview

-Thrive in the City addresses these challenges through an **AI-powered recommendation system** that provides personalised neighbourhood recommendations.
+Thrive in the City addresses these challenges through an **AI-powered recommendation system** that provides personalised neighbourhood guidance.
 The system employs advanced clustering algorithms to analyse and match user preferences with suitable areas, considering:

 - **Housing affordability metrics** (rents and house prices)
 - **Local amenities** (hospitals, schools, businesses)